US carries out two successful hypersonic missile tests - KESQ

 The AGM-183A Air-launched Rapid Response Weapon (ARRW) had its second consecutive successful test on Tuesday after a series of testing failures earlier in the program.
 An Air Force program, the ARRW is a boost-glide system that uses a rocket to accelerate a missile to hypersonic speeds before releasing a hypersonic glider which coasts toward the target at speeds in excess of Mach 5.

-The program has had a troubled testing history with three consecutive test failures before a successful test in May.
+The development of hypersonic weapons has been a key priority for the Pentagon amid competition with China and Russia but the program has had a troubled testing history with three consecutive test failures before a successful test in May.

 The Air Force did not specify how fast the ARRW flew or what distance it traveled, but it said the missile reached hypersonic speeds and met its primary and secondary objectives.
 The Air Force will begin testing of the complete system for the first time later this year, called an all-up-round test.

-Note: This story has been updated with additional comment and background.